mehmetYilmaz9/mehmetYilmaz9/README.md

 </p>

-- 🛠   I’m currently working on improving my Front-End skills with the 100 DailyUI challenge #dailyui
+- 🛠   I’m currently working on improving my Front-End skills with the 100 DailyUI Challenge #dailyui
 - 📚   I’m currently learning Blockchain technologies
-- 🥷   Learning Solidity with Udemy, Youtube and CryptoZombies, it's also very similar to JavaScript => DApps is Future
+- 🥷   Learning Solidity with Udemy, Youtube and CryptoZombies => DApps is Future
 - 👨‍💻   All of my projects are available at [http://mehmetyourdev.tech/](http://mehmetyourdev.tech/)
 - 📫   How to reach me **https://linktr.ee/mehmetdev**
 - ⚡   Fun fact : Cobra Kai Never Dies

 <br />